Half price lift passes - ends Monday

 Ski Holidays in France

 The French Alps has one of the largest connected ski areas on the planet.
-Experienced skiers and boarders are able to drop from one valley to the next and even take in several top resorts in one day out, while beginners and children can feel safe and secure on the plentiful easy slopes and fun parks at the base of the slopes.
+Experienced skiers and boarders can drop from one valley to the next and take in several top resorts in a single day.
+While beginners and children can feel safe and secure on the plentiful easy slopes and fun parks across the mountain.

 Best Places To Ski In France

-The Savoie alone is home to three of the best ski areas on the planet – Trois Vallées, Paradiski and Espace Killy, which combines Tignes and Val d’Isere, making it an excellent choice for both skiers and boarders who want to be challenged and cover large distances and those strapping on their boots for the first time.
+The Savoie alone is home to three of the best ski areas in the world – Trois Vallées, Paradiski and Tignes-Val d'Isere, which combines Tignes and Val d’Isere, making it an excellent choice for both skiers and boarders who want to be challenged and cover large distances as well as those strapping on their boots for the first time.

-Our chalet Hotel L'Ecrin can be found nestled in the village of Val Claret, recently jointly rebranded Tignes 2100.
-Forming part of the Tignes-Val d’Isere ski area, Tignes provides a huge variety of varied terrain (300km in fact) for skiers and boarders from challenging off-piste powder to leisurely cruising runs. has lot of easy and intermediate terrain and scope for skiing and boarding between charming villages and to scenic valleys.
+Our chalet Hotel L'Ecrin is in the village of Val Claret, in Tignes 2100.
+Forming part of the Tignes-Val d’Isere ski area, Tignes has a huge variety of varied terrain (300km in fact) for skiers and boarders from challenging off-piste powder to leisurely cruising runs.
+Cruise between charming villages and scenic valleys.
+Explore ski holidays in France with Mark Warner.

 Ski food in the French Alps